 Because the service we provide is entirely voluntary, we can undertake all our service tasks willingly and professionally, with courtesy and respect for all, applying ourselves to the best of our abilities.

-Consistent with our vision and our time plan, we discover in our recovery a willingness to actively look for roles, areas, projects and tasks where we can be of service.
-Sometimes we can apply a special skill or expertise, sometimes all we need to offer is our time and willing hands.
+Consistent with our vision and our time plan, we discover in our recovery a willingness to actively look for roles, areas, projects and tasks where we can be of service to others.
+Sometimes we can apply a special skill or expertise, sometimes all that is needed is our time and willing hands.

 It is likely that giving service will challenge us to grow in ways we were not expecting, in order to meet the demands placed upon us.
 As we find we need to adopt new approaches, learn new techniques, or develop new skills, we welcome these opportunities to change the things we can, furthering our recovery through personal development.